Congolese Americans: Demography

 The modern-day Republic of the Congo and the DRC were both colonized by Francophone powers, the former by France and the latter by Belgium.
 Thus, many Congolese speak French in addition to English and several Bantu languages.
 Immigrants from the DRC speak Lingala, Swahili, Kikongo, Bembe, and Tshiluba.
 However, recent immigrants are less likely to speak English than the better-educated Congolese migrants before them, and thus, have more difficulty adjusting to daily living in the U.S. Still, U.S. employers do not always accept the professional expertise and education that immigrants received in the Congo.
 Thus, many educated Congolese have been forced to work in unskilled and low-paying jobs such as dishwashing and taxi cab driving.
 Most Congolese are Christians.

-According to the US Census Bureau in 2023, 62,547 people from the Democratic Republic of Congo and 43,066 from the Republic of Congo lived in the United States in this year.
+According to the US Census Bureau in 2023, 62,547 people from the Democratic Republic of Congo and 43,066 from the Republic of Congo lived in the United States in that year.

 A significant number of Congolese Americans reside in the Charlotte and Raleigh areas of North Carolina, in the Dallas–Fort Worth metroplex in Texas (mainly in Arlington, Bedford, Dallas, Euless, Grand Prairie, Hurst, and Irving); in the Cleveland and Columbus areas of Ohio; and in Iowa, where the Congolese community of DRC this growing due to sending refugees (although quantitatively reduced in the last years.)
 There is also a growing population of Congolese in Portland, Maine (with 1,379 self reporting as Congolese alone in Cumberland County as of 2020.)
 Additionally, most of the refugees in Tallahassee, Florida, are from the Democratic Republic of Congo.

 Since 2001, many refugees from the DRC have resettled in the United States.
 In 2013, it was estimated that more than 10,000 refugees from the DRC live in the U.S., of which more than 3,000 arrived in the U.S. in 2010.
 The U.S. had hoped to resettle tens of thousands more from the DRC over the next five years.
 There is a growing Congolese refugee population in Memphis, Tennessee, and other cities in the state.
 In Kentucky, thousands of Congolese have settled in Louisville and other cities.
 In Bowling Green, Kentucky, Congolese refugees already compose a sizable proportion of the city.

 Texas has the highest number of immigrants from the Republic of the Congo at 6,230.
 Immigrants from the Republic of Congo took up the largest share of a state's population in Kentucky at 0.041%.
 As of 2023, the Top 10 cities with the most immigrants from the Republic of the Congo were as follows: